sftgunner/edinplus-integration/README.md

 - Relay contact channels from Relay Module (DIN-MSR-05-04-PLUS) are imported as individual switch entities.
 The state of these relays can be controlled from this switch entity, or can be temporarily toggled for 1s (pulse) using a "Pulse toggle" button entity in HomeAssistant.
 - Supports multiple NPUs connected to a single HomeAssistant instance (and equally up to 3 HomeAssistant instances are able to access the same NPU).
 - If you have scenes in your NPU that contain a single lighting output channel, turning this light on and off will actually control the scene, rather than the output channel directly.
 These scenes are termed "Proxy Scenes" within this integration; this ensures better interoperability between the native eDIN+ system and HomeAssistant.
+- Support for dimmable, RGB(W) and Tuneable White DMX lighting through the Input-Output module

 ## Compatible modules/controls
 | Device name                      | Model No.            | Supported?            |